yl-ang/tp/docs/team/halpfrog.md

       * It will make it easier for a librarian to find all books that are part of the same category or author.
       * Allows the librarian to quickly find all books related to a topic.
     * Highlights
-      * Requires more work than patron fine, to ensure that only one argument is parsed into the software since it can be one of 3.
+      * Requires more work than patron find, to ensure that only one argument is parsed into the software since it can be one of 3.
-      * The decision was also made to have it only search for a substring rather than match words exactly like `patron find`.
-As there can be many books with similar titles, it made more sense for it to search for parts of a title and let the user decide if that was what they were looking for.
+      * Required the creation of 3 predicates to check for the validity of each prefix.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&since=2022-02-18&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=Halpfrog&tabRepo=AY2122S2-CS2103T-W14-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)
 * **Project management**:
   * Approved and reviewed PR's for merging
   * Created issues for PR's to recommend changes